Mcineka's entrepreneurial spirit lives on in Soweto

 Johannesburg – The entertainment industry continues to be enveloped by a dark cloud of death.

-On Monday, the owner of Soweto’s first shisanyama (braai and chill place), Andries “Panyaza” Mcineka, died after a long illness.
+On Monday, the owner of Soweto’s first shisanyama (braai and chill place),

+Andries “Panyaza” Mcineka, died after a long illness.
 His son Siyabonga Mcineka described his dad, who was also a photojournalist, as a peaceful man who loved his community.

 “Although he was no longer running the business, he was very instrumental in the operation of the business,” said Siyabonga.

-Babra Khuluse, a neighbour and former colleague, also spoke highly of Mcineka, saying he was strict.
+Barbara Khuluse, a neighbour and former colleague, also spoke highly of Mcineka, saying he was strict.

 “We worked together at City Press [newspaper] where I was a PA to the editor.
 He didn’t like it when people got too familiar with him, but as time went on, we became good friends,” said Khuluse, adding that Mcineka always spoke his mind.